 Creative Royston and the team behind Royston MusicFest are absolutely delighted to announce a special one-off concert at The Old Bull Inn, Royston on Sunday 8th July at 7.30pm (Doors open 7.00pm).

-Music fans in Royston will have a rare opportunity to hear musicians of international standing and acclaim perform contemporary songs arranged for classical instruments including violins, violas, cello and harps, reinforced by the ubiquitous guitar.
+Music fans in Royston will have a rare opportunity to hear internationally acclaimed musicians perform contemporary songs arranged for classical instruments including violins, violas, cello and harps, reinforced by the ubiquitous guitar.

 This eclectic concert will feature Jeremy Harmer and the Ad Hoc Strings performing the wonderful arrangements of Jeremy’s songs; Schrödinger’s Strings performing some of their own songs alongside sublime covers of everything from Pachelbel’s Canon in D to Guns N’ Roses (on a guitar and 2 harps, amazing!), and last but certainly not least, wonderful songwriting and musical wizardry from local favourites, Thursday’s Band.